Tips for unmasking fraud in the NDIS

 If any of these forms of contact appear to come from a provider you do use, contact them on a phone number you have used before and ask whether they sent you a text message or email.

 Do not click on any links in messages you think could be fraudulent and do not send any money to providers who send unsolicited messages.
-No matter how urgent the message sounds you always have time to check whether it is fraud or not.
+No matter how urgent the message sounds, you always have time to check whether it is fraudulent or not.

 How to stop fraud